 We may disclose your information if reasonably necessary: (i) to comply with a legal process, such as a court order, subpoena or search warrant, government / law enforcement investigation or other legal requirements; (ii) to assist in the prevention or detection of crime (subject in each case to applicable law); or (iii) to protect the safety of any person.

 We may also share information: (i) if disclosure would mitigate our liability in an actual or threatened lawsuit; (ii) as necessary to protect our legal rights and legal rights of our users, business partners or other interested parties; (iii) to enforce our agreements with you; and (iv) to investigate, prevent, or take other action regarding illegal activity, suspected fraud or other wrongdoing.

 We may ask for your consent to share your information with third parties.
 In any such case, we will make it clear why we want to share the information.

-Sharing of information laid out in Section 6 our link sometimes involves cross-border data transfers, for instance to the United States of America and other jurisdictions.
-As an example, where the service allows users to be in the European Economic Area (“EEA”), their personal information is transferred to countries outside of the EEA.
-We use standard contract clauses approved by the European Commission or other suitable safeguards to permit data transfers from the EEA to other countries.
+Sharing of information laid out in Section 6 sometimes involves cross-border data transfers, for instance to the United States of America and other jurisdictions.
+As an example, where the service allows for users to be in the European Economic Area (“EEA”), their personal information is transferred to countries outside of the EEA.
+We use standard contract clauses approved by the European Commission or other suitable safeguard to permit data transfers from the EEA to other countries.
 Standard contractual clauses are commitments between companies transferring personal data, binding them to protect the privacy and security of your data.